cy6erGn0m/kotlin-rxokhttp-websocket/README.md

 # kotlin-rxokhttp-websocket
-WebSocket bindings for Kotlin and RxKotlin based on OkHttp and Gson
+WebSocket library for Kotlin and RxJava/RxKotlin based on OkHttp and Gson

 ## Motivation
 Do you even know how terrible it would be programming